 Courses Offered at Military Academies

 There are a variety of different military academies in the United States, which means courses vary among those schools.
+These varying disciplines will help prepare individuals for many exciting careers and employers are often very impressed with those whose academic career has been shaped at military academies.
+Employers are well aware of the rigorous standards often associated with attending these academies and it acts as an important metric for gauging skills such as problem solving, teamwork, communication, and much more.
 Typically though these programs involve academics, physical challenges, and military discipline.
 Bachelor’s degrees are offered at colleges and universities in a variety of majors and minors.
 Major studies usually fall in the following categories:

 - Social Sciences